Martin Moore-Bick

-Sir Martin James Moore-Bick (born 6 December 1946) is a retired judge of the Court of Appeal of England and Wales.
+Sir Martin James Moore-Bick, PC (born 6 December 1946) is a retired judge of the Court of Appeal of England and Wales.

 Early and private life

 Moore-Bick was born in Wales, the son of John Ninian Moore-Bick and his wife Kathleen (née Beall).
 His younger brother, John Moore-Bick, is a retired major-general in the British Army.

-He was educated at The Skinners' School, Tunbridge Wells, and Christ's College, Cambridge, of which he became an honorary fellow in 2009.
+Moore-Bick was educated at The Skinners' School, Tunbridge Wells, and Christ's College, Cambridge, of which he became an honorary fellow in 2009.

 Moore-Bick married Tessa Gee in 1974.
 They have four children: two sons and two daughters.

 Legal career

 Moore-Bick was called to the Bar at Inner Temple in 1969, and was elected a bencher in 1992, serving as treasurer in 2015.

-He practised as a barrister from chambers at 3 Essex Court, later 20 Essex Street.
+Moore-Bick practised as a barrister from chambers at 3 Essex Court, later 20 Essex Street.
 His practice was in commercial law and, in particular, shipping law.
 He became a Queen's Counsel in 1986 and was appointed a Recorder in 1990.
 He was appointed to the High Court on 2 October 1995, receiving the customary knighthood.
 He was assigned to the Queen's Bench Division, serving in the Commercial Court.

 On 7 April 2005, Moore-Bick became a Lord Justice of Appeal, and he was appointed to the Privy Council on 7 June of that year.
 In the same year, he was appointed to the role of chairman of the Legal Services Consultative Panel, serving until 2009.

 Moore-Bick served as Deputy Head of Civil Justice from 1 January 2007 to 31 December 2012.
 Lord Justice Richards took over this role from 1 January 2013 for an initial three-year period.
 From 1 October 2014 until his retirement, Moore-Bick was Vice President of the Civil Division of the Court of Appeal.
 He took over the role on the retirement of Lord Justice Maurice Kay.

 Moore-Bick retired from judicial office on 6 December 2016.
 According to his Chambers' website, on 14 August 2017, "He now accepts appointments as an arbitrator."